mscrivo/OotD/ServerStaging/ootdReleaseNotes.md

 # Outlook on the Desktop Release Notes

+## 3.5.0
+* Updated to use .NET 4.6.2 for even better HiDPI support
+* Fixed laggy resizing of windows
+* Fixed flickering when moving/resizing of windows
+* Misc fixes and performance enhancements to installer.

 ## 3.4.0
 * Added "new email" icon in Inbox view that allows you to compose a new email without having to go into Outlook.
 * Fixed issue where toolbar icons did not appear when using a custom folder view.